datascience-mobi/2021-topic-04-team-02/Normalisation.md

 => test the effect of each to see whats best

 Other things to maybe do:
 - any NA? are all values between 0 and 255?
+- any pure 0 images?
 - Images the right way up? -> how on earth do i check that ?!1?
 - are there duplicates? and does removing them interfere with the program?
 - are numbers correctly assigned?